Israeli forces seize Rafah border crossing in Gaza, putting cease-fire talks on knife's edge

 Israel's plans to attack Rafah have also raised fears of a dramatic surge in civilian deaths in a campaign of bombardments and offensives that has killed more than 34,700 Palestinians, according to Gaza health officials.
 The assault has leveled large swaths of the territory and left people scrambling for food, water and medicine.

 The Rafah operation has also deepened the divide between Netanyahu and Biden over the conduct of the war.
-Netanyahu said attacking Rafah — which Israel said is Hamas' last major stronghold in the territory — is crucial to the goal of destroying Hamas after its Oct.
+Netanyahu says attacking Rafah — which Israel says is Hamas' last major stronghold in the territory — is crucial to the goal of destroying Hamas after its Oct.
 7 attack on southern Israel.

 In their call Monday, Biden told Netanyahu that a cease-fire deal was the best way to win the return of the hostages still held by Hamas and believed to number around 100, along with the bodies of around 30 others.